greenelab/deep-review/sections/02_intro.md

 @doi:10.1002/jcc.24764 @tag:PerezSianes2016_screening
 @tag:Baskin2015_drug_disc].
-Under our guiding question, we sought to highlight cases where deep learning enabled researchers to solve challenges that were previously considered infeasible or simplified tedious analyses, allowing them to become routine.
+Under our guiding question, we sought to highlight cases where deep learning enabled researchers to solve challenges that were previously considered infeasible or simplified tedious analyses.
 We also identified approaches that researchers are using to address challenges posed by biomedical data.
 We find that domain-specific considerations have greatly influenced how to best harness the power and flexibility of deep